Companion Calls can help people with dementia and their carers feel more connected and less lonely during the coronavirus crisis.

 Can I become a Companion Call Volunteer?

 If you would like to find out about other ways to volunteer with Alzheimer's Society please take a look at our volunteering opportunities.
-Please note that you may not be able to start a new volunteering role until after social distancing rules have been lifted.

 Support our emergency appeal